jkampich1411/selfhosted-google-docs/docs/source/hetzner.rst

 1. Type in ``apt update && apt upgrade -y && apt install cifs-utils snapd`` and press Enter.
 This will take a while.
 2. If any prompts pop up, just press Enter, **don't change anything!**
 3. Once the lowest line has a "#" at the end, you can continue.
-6. **Leave the window open, you'll need it later**
+4. **Leave the window open, you'll need it later**

 Open the `Hetzner Robot <robot.hetzner.com>`_, and press "Storage Box" on the left side.

-7. Press on the text that looks like "BX11 #<random number>"
+5. Press on the text that looks like "BX11 #<random number>"
-8. Turn the "Samba-Support" on.
+6. Turn the "Samba-Support" on.
-9. Copy the "Samba/CIFS-Share" value to a new Notepad window.
+7. Copy the "Samba/CIFS-Share" value to a new Notepad window.
-10. Copy the "Username" value to Notepad.
+8. Copy the "Username" value to Notepad.
-11. At the very bottom, press "Create new password".
+9. At the very bottom, press "Create new password".
-12. Copy the password to Nodepad.
+10. Copy the password to Nodepad.
-13. Return to the Terminal window.
+11. Return to the Terminal window.
-14. Type in ``mkdir -p /mnt/storage`` and press Enter.
+12. Type in ``mkdir -p /mnt/storage`` and press Enter.
+13. Once the lowest line has a "#" at the end, you can continue.
+14. Copy ``echo "mount.cifs -o user=<USERNAME>,pass=<PASSWORD>,rw,mand,uid=0,forceuid,gid=0,forcegid,file_mode=0770,dir_mode=0770,nobrl,guest //<SAMBA-SHARE> /mnt/storage" > /etc/rc.local`` to a Notepad window **(This is all ONE line!)** and replace "<USERNAME>" with the Username from above, "<PASSWORD>" with the password from above and <SAMBA-SHARE> with the "Samba/CIFS-Share" from above.
+Now copy this long command back into the Terminal and press Enter.
 15. Once the lowest line has a "#" at the end, you can continue.
-16. Copy ``echo "mount.cifs -o user=<USERNAME>,pass=<PASSWORD>,rw,mand,uid=0,forceuid,gid=0,forcegid,file_mode=0770,dir_mode=0770,nobrl,guest //<SAMBA-SHARE> /mnt/storage" > /etc/rc.local`` to a Notepad window **(This is all ONE line!)** and replace "<USERNAME>" with the Username from above, "<PASSWORD>" with the password from above and <SAMBA-SHARE> with the "Samba/CIFS-Share" from above.
-Now copy this long command back into the Terminal and press Enter.
+16. Type in ``chmod a+x /etc/rc.local`` and press Enter.
 17. Once the lowest line has a "#" at the end, you can continue.
-18. Type in ``chmod a+x /etc/rc.local`` and press Enter.
+18. Type in ``/etc/rc.local start``
-19. Once the lowest line has a "#" at the end, you can continue.
+19. If no errors appear and the lowest line has a "#" at the end, you can continue.
-20. Type in ``/etc/rc.local start``
+20. Type in ``snap install nextcloud`` and press Enter.
 21. If no errors appear and the lowest line has a "#" at the end, you can continue.

-22. Type in ``snap install nextcloud`` and press Enter.
-23. If no errors appear and the lowest line has a "#" at the end, you can continue.
-24. Open your link you created in (:ref:`Setup Afraid FreeDNS`) from above in your browser of choice.
+22. Open your link you created in (:ref:`Setup Afraid FreeDNS`) from above in your browser of choice.
-24. Type in ``nano /var/snap/nextcloud/current/nextcloud/config/autoconfig.php`` and press Enter.
+23. Type in ``nano /var/snap/nextcloud/current/nextcloud/config/autoconfig.php`` and press Enter.
-25. Press the down arrow, until your cursor is on the line that begins with 'directory'
+24. Press the down arrow, until your cursor is on the line that begins with 'directory'
-26. Press the right arrow, until your cursor is at the beginning of ``getEnv('NEXTCLOUD_DATA_DIR')``
+25. Press the right arrow, until your cursor is at the beginning of ``getEnv('NEXTCLOUD_DATA_DIR')``
-27. Press the "Delete" **(Not the usual Backspace, the Delete)** Key, and delete ``getEnv('NEXTCLOUD_DATA_DIR')`` but **keep** the comma.
+26. Press the "Delete" **(Not the usual Backspace, the Delete)** Key, and delete ``getEnv('NEXTCLOUD_DATA_DIR')`` but **keep** the comma.
-28. Type in ``'/mnt/storage'`` **before** the comma.
+27. Type in ``'/mnt/storage'`` **before** the comma.
-29. At the same time press CTRL and X. Then enter "y".
+28. At the same time press CTRL and X. Then enter "y".
 Then press Enter.
-30. Type in ``snap restart nextcloud.php-fpm`` and press Enter.
+29. Type in ``snap restart nextcloud.php-fpm`` and press Enter.
-31. If no errors appear and the lowest line has a "#" at the end, you can continue.
+30. If no errors appear and the lowest line has a "#" at the end, you can continue.
-32. Type in ``nextcloud.manual-install <USERNAME> <PASSWORD>`` but replace "<USERNAME>" with a Username of your choosing and "<PASSWORD>" with a Password of your choosing. **These are the credentials with which you will login into NextCloud.
+31. Type in ``nextcloud.manual-install <USERNAME> <PASSWORD>`` but replace "<USERNAME>" with a Username of your choosing and "<PASSWORD>" with a Password of your choosing. **These are the credentials with which you will login into NextCloud.
 Don't set a easy-guessable password and keep the credentials in a safe location / write them down on a piece of paper.
 I would recommend that you use a password manager.** Press Enter.
-33. If no errors appear and the lowest line has a "#" at the end, you can continue.
+32. If no errors appear and the lowest line has a "#" at the end, you can continue.
-34. Type in ``nextcloud.occ config:system:set trusted_domains 1 --value=<YOUR_LINK>``, but replace "<YOUR_LINK>" with the one from (:ref:`Setup Afraid FreeDNS`).
+33. Type in ``nextcloud.occ config:system:set trusted_domains 1 --value=<YOUR_LINK>``, but replace "<YOUR_LINK>" with the one from (:ref:`Setup Afraid FreeDNS`).
 Press Enter
-35. If no errors appear and the lowest line has a "#" at the end, you can continue.
+34. If no errors appear and the lowest line has a "#" at the end, you can continue.
-36. Type in ``nextcloud.enable_https lets-encrypt`` and press Enter
+35. Type in ``nextcloud.enable_https lets-encrypt`` and press Enter
-37. Read the `Subscriber Agreement <https://letsencrypt.org/repository/>`_.
+36. Read the `Subscriber Agreement <https://letsencrypt.org/repository/>`_.
 (It is free, I do not know why they called it a Subscriber Agreement)
-38. Type in ``y`` and press Enter
+37. Type in ``y`` and press Enter
-39. Type in a valid email address and press Enter
+38. Type in a valid email address and press Enter
-40. Type in the link you created in (:ref:`Setup Afraid FreeDNS`) and press Enter.
+39. Type in the link you created in (:ref:`Setup Afraid FreeDNS`) and press Enter.